Skip to content

 });

-Fires after a customer successfully navigates to the next or previous step.
-Unlike checkout:step:loaded, this event does not fire for the initial step shown on page load—only for explicit navigation actions.
+The checkout:navigation:success event fires after a customer successfully navigates to the next or previous step.
+Unlike checkout:step:loaded, this event does not fire for the initial step shown on page load - it only fires for explicit navigation actions.

-Shipping events fire when customers interact with shipping method options.
-Use these events to trigger shipping-related integrations or update UI elements based on the selected method.
+Hyvä Checkout shipping events fire when customers interact with shipping method options.
+Use these events to trigger shipping-related integrations or update UI elements based on the selected shipping method.

 Payload Property Type Description